 White tea is a type of tea made from the leaves of the Camellia sinensis plant.
 It is known for its numerous health benefits, but like any other food or beverage, it may also have some potential side effects.
 Some of the most common potential side effects of white tea include stomach upset, insomnia, headaches, and increased risk of kidney stones.

-See also What are the benefits of white tea?
+See also What is the legend of Wuyi Yancha Tea?

 Stomach Upset